quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 * [`BTreeMap.insert(...)`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html#method.insert)
 	* Note that this returns the value that was present, if there was a value already present; this is how we detect conflicts

+Now that these functions are all filled in, let's actually put them to use and see them in action!

 ## Write a Useful `main()`

 Let's write a real `main()` function that uses our new logic: